pschaeflein/BlogArticles/Intro to JSON/article.md

 }
 ~~~

-So there we have two name/value pairs, `"name"` and `"classification"`, and the value of `"classification"` is itself an object with several name/value pairs of its own.
+So there are two name/value pairs, `"name"` and `"classification"`, and the value of `"classification"` is itself an object with several name/value pairs of its own.
 This is very convenient for organizing the data and, when combined with arrays, allows creating lists, tables, and all sorts of other data structures.

 ## Array